sanjay-saxena/blog/content/blog/first.md

 ### Create symbolic link

 To generate the static HTML content, you will have to execute `hugo` command from `<username>-hugo` folder.
-By default, the static artifacts are generated in sub-folder named `public`.
+By default, `hugo` generates the static artifacts in a sub-folder named `public`.
 These artifacts will have to merged/pushed to the `https://github.com/<username>/<username>.github.io` repository.
 To make this a bit easier, we can create a symbolic link as shown below:

 ```
 $ cd ~/Workdir